isaac-cf-wong/audioarxiv/docs/installation.rst

 - pymupdf: for parsing and extracting text from PDFs
 - sympy: for handling mathematical expressions and symbols
 - nltk: for natural language processing tasks like sentence tokenization
+- pandas: for providing a data structure for handling tabular data

 Make sure you have an internet connection during installation to download all dependencies.